ohza/FlowerRec/README.md

-As a clissifier, it uses the bag of visual words implementation of Shackenberg https://github.com/shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier and trains a support vector machine
+As a clissifier, it uses the bag of visual words implementation of Shackenberg https://github.com/shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier and trains a support vector machine.

 The files derived during training (support vectors and scaling file) are then put onto the device.